Table of Contents Show

-The Pyrenean Ibex joined the list of animals which are extinct in January 2000, but there have been recent attempts to bring it back from extinction with cloning methods.
-In 2003 scientists manages to clone it, but it died in 10 minutes owing to heart failure.
+The Pyrenean Ibex joined the list in January 2000, but there have been recent attempts to bring it back from extinction with cloning methods.
+In 2003 scientists managed to clone it, but it died in 10 minutes owing to heart failure.

 6. Steller’s Sea Cow

 Steller’s sea cow was a remarkable creature that lived in the North Pacific.
 It was an odd-looking beast with a thick wrinkly hide and broadhead that was said to look like a bishop’s miter.
 The sea cow would plunge beneath the water, using its large flat tail to propel itself along.
 Its eyes were larger than human eyes and it had a layer of fat on its head through which blood vessels could be seen.
 Its diet consisted almost entirely of kelp.

 At its peak, their population may have reached as high as 200,000 individuals, but after commercial hunting began in 1768, it was reduced to 1,000 by 1788.
 By 1768 the population had been reduced by 95% and then down to just 200 individuals that year.
 They were officially declared endangered in 1768 and later that year they joined the list of extinct animals.
 Although few people have reported sightings of the animal well into the 1800s.

 The Bachman’s Warbler is a species of bird endemic to the United States.
 This beautiful songbird has been around since the Pleistocene era.
 The habitat loss of the birds was due to urban development and other human activities such as logging and agriculture.